mynameisrufus/spandex/README.md

 # Spandex

-A jQuery plugin for stretchy backgrounds.
+A jQuery and Zepto plugin for stretchy backgrounds.

 __current status:__ in development